-IS-317: Introduction to Community Emergency Response Teams
+IS-317.A: Introduction to Community Emergency Response Team (CERTs) FEMA test answers

-For more information regarding this course please visit https://training.fema.gov/is/courseoverview.aspx?code=IS-317
+For more information regarding this course please visit https://training.fema.gov/is/courseoverview.aspx?code=IS-317.a